 It can happen to anyone due to unexpected circumstances.
-Unfortunately, the development of the covid-19 pandemic in the past few months has led to more and more pet owners facing the challenge of affording important necessities for their cats and dogs.
+Unfortunately, the covid-19 pandemic has led to more and more pet owners facing the challenge of affording important necessities for their cats and dogs.
 The good news is that there are a lot of great organizations out there, both local and national, that are able to help out.

 Financial support for pet owners can come in several different forms.
 Here are the most common types of resources that pet owners may have access to: